This small batch Raspberry Rhubarb Jalapeno Jam may sound a little crazy, but it’s crazy good. Sweet and spicy with no pectin required.

 - 1 tablespoon lemon juice

-- Place a small dish into the freezer to use for testing the jam.
+- Place a small dish in the freezer to use for testing the jam.